xiaoyang-sde/knowledge-base/docs/computer-science/database-systems/01-relational-languages.md

 );
 ```

-### Multi-table Query with Join
+### Multi-table Queries with Join

 The `JOIN` clause combines row data across two separate tables using the unique key.

-- The `INNER JOIN` clause matches rows from th first table and the second table which have the same key to create a result row with the combined columns.
+- The `JOIN` or `INNER JOIN` clause matches rows from th first table and the second table which have the same key to create a result row with the combined columns.
-- The `LEFT JOIN` clause includes rows from the first table regardless of whether a matching row is found in the second table.
+- The `LEFT JOIN` or `LEFT OUTER JOIN` clause includes rows from the first table regardless of whether a matching row is found in the second table.
-- The `RIGHT JOIN` clause includes rows from the second table regardless of whether a matching row is found in the first table.
+- The `RIGHT JOIN` or `RIGHT OUTER JOIN` clause includes rows from the second table regardless of whether a matching row is found in the first table.
-- The `FULL JOIN` clause inncludes all rows from both table regardless of whether a matching row exists in the other table.
+- The `FULL JOIN` or `FULL OUTER JOIN` clause inncludes all rows from both table regardless of whether a matching row exists in the other table.

 ```sql
 SELECT column1, column2, ...
 FROM table_1
 INNER/LEFT/RIGHT/FULL JOIN another_table ON table_1.id = table_2.id;
 ```

+The `JOIN` clause supports several join conditions that specifies when to combine two tuples.

+- The `NATURAL` condition joins two tuples if all of their columns with the same name have the same value.
+- The `USING (column_1, column_2, ...)` condition joins two tuples if `column_1, column_2, ...` have the same value.
+- The `ON condtion_1 AND/OR condition_2 ...` condition joins two tuples if they matches `condtion_1 AND/OR condition_2 ...`.

 ### Queries with Aggregates